Liposuction Snap Shot Adelaide

 Liposuction refers to the surgical removal of fat with a suction device that gains access though small incisions in your skin.
 This is a procedure that has been in the public eye for several decades and in many ways has been a defining plastic surgical procedure in our modern-day pop culture.

-Liposuction is a great tool for reshaping and contouring problem areas.
-For this purpose, it produces great results.
+Liposuction is a great tool for contouring difficult areas.
 This is suitable when a patient is in a healthy weight category.
-The liposuction is used to accentuate or highlight curves by slimming, reducing and defining body fat.

 If you fall into a heavier weight category and are looking for overall fat reduction in multiple areas, liposuction is unlikely to be the solution.
 Dr Lam would still be happy to see you to discuss your options, however, a tailored weight loss program with some accountability is probably the best first step before considering liposuction.